Azure/azure-api-style-guide/openapi-style-guide.md

 All parameter names for an operation -- including parameters defined at the path level -- should be case-insensitive unique.

+### Parameter order

+Path parameters should be in the same order as they appear in the path.

 ### Descriptions

 Every parameter should have a description.